Stock of the Day

 Investors should be bearish about investing in ServiceNow, Inc. for these reasons:

-• ServiceNow, Inc. has a high price-to-earnings (P/E) ratio of 144.25, which may suggest that the stock is overvalued compared to its earnings, making it a riskier investment.
+• ServiceNow, Inc. has a high price-to-earnings (P/E) ratio of 132.67, suggesting that the stock may be overvalued compared to its earnings, which could lead to a price correction.

 Will ServiceNow continue its streak of double-digit EPS growth?